noinia/hgeometry/README.md

 # HGeometry Packages

-In addition to the main hgeometry package, which defines the actual geometric algorithms and data structures, there are the following packages that make up hegometry:
+HGeometry currently consists of three packages:

-* hgeometry-combinatorial
+* hgeometry-combinatorial,

-  Defines the non-geometric (i.e. combinatorial) data types, data structures, and algorithms.
+  which defines the non-geometric (i.e. combinatorial) data types, data structures, and algorithms.

+* hgeometry,

+  which defines the actual geometric algorithms and data structures, and

+* hgeometry-examples

+  which defines some examples that showcase using hgeometry.

+The hgeometry package itself actually consists of several libraries:

+* hgeometry

+  The main library that defines the actual algorithms and data structures.

-* hgeometry-vector
+* hgeometry:vector

   Defines length annotated Vector types and typeclasses.
 The hgeometry-point library depends on this.

-* hgeometry-point
+* hgeometry:point

   Defines types and typeclasses representing points in space, and basic operations on points.

-* hgeometry-kernel
+* hgeometry:kernel

   Defines other geometric "constant complexity" geometric types and primitives.
 For example lines, halfspaces, line segments, balls, circles, rectangles etc.

-###  Helper libraries

-In addition there are some "helper" libraries that you may want to be aware of:

-- hgeometry-ipe
+* hgeometry:ipe

   Defines functions for reading, writing, and manipulating [ipe](http://ipe.otfried.org) files and the geometric objects therein.

+* hgeometry:svg

+  Defines functions for writing the geometry types to svg files.

-### Examples and Test-suite
+### Examples

-The [hgeometry-examples](hgeometry-examples) provides some examples of using the library, whereas the [hgeometry-test](hgeometry-test) package that contains some additional test-suites that involve external (ipe) files.
-This is to work around a bug in cabal.
+The [hgeometry-examples](hgeometry-examples) provides some examples of using the library.

 # Available Geometric Algorithms and Data Structures